Language development: Speech milestones for babies

 - Recognize names of familiar people, objects and body parts

 By the end of 24 months, your child might:

 - Use simple phrases, such as "more milk"

 - Ask one- to two-word questions, such as "Go bye-bye?"

 - Follow simple commands and understand simple questions

-- Speak at least 50 words
+- Speak about 50 or more words

 When to check with your child's doctor

-Talk to your child's doctor if your child hasn't mastered most of the speech and language development milestones for his or her age or you're concerned about any aspect of your child's development.
+Talk to your child's doctor if your child hasn't mastered most of the speech and language development milestones for his or her age or you're concerned about your child's development.
 Speech delays occur for many reasons, including hearing loss and developmental disorders.
 Depending on the circumstances, your child's doctor might refer your child to a hearing specialist (audiologist) or a speech-language pathologist.